 CORKSCREW

-The Corkscrew Coaster was the first ride type that made Vekoma coasters desirable.
+The Corkscrew was the first ride type that made Vekoma coasters desirable.
 Easy to construct in a relatively small area, the Corkscrew model offered riders the inversion after which it’s named.
 There are slight variations of the Corkscrew model, such as an added curve or an extra corkscrew but the general layout remains the same.
 The ride type debuted in 1979 with Tornado at Walibi Belgium and Super Wirbel at Holiday Park in Germany and was the first coaster type ambitiously developed by Vekoma.
-The Corkscrew model is no longer made by Vekoma but several examples still operate today.
+The Corkscrew model is no longer manufactured, but several examples still operate today.

 Examples: